desktopofsamuel/portfolio-v1/src/blog/2018-04-09 post-one/index.md

 ##Hello World!

-Hello world, this is the samuel development site.
+Hello world,✌🏻 this is the samuel development site. :smile:

 ###hello